700 NONINSTRUCTIONAL OPERATIONS AND BUSINESS SERVICES

 706.2 PAYROLL DEDUCTIONS

 Ease of administration is the primary consideration for payroll deductions, other than those required by law.
 Payroll deductions are made for federal income tax withholdings, Iowa income tax withholdings, social security, Medicare, Iowa Public Employees' Retirement System, and other deductions as required by law.
+In addition, any employee may elect to have payments withheld for district related and mutually agreed upon group insurance coverage and/or tax-sheltered annuity programs.

 It is the responsibility of the superintendent to determine which additional payroll deductions shall be allowed.